• WiFi *

 Driving on the beach is prohibited in Duck.

-Why Is It Called Duck, NC?
+Why Is Duck Called Duck?

 It might be little more than a pleasant folk tale, but the story goes that around 1910, Lloyd Toler, a resident of the village, felt a post office was needed and filled out an application.
 One of the questions on the application asked for a proposed name for the post office, and since the cluster of houses did not truly have their own identification, he looked around, thought about what was most common and wrote down “Duck.”

-What is the Best Time to Visit?
+What is the Best Time to Visit Duck, NC?

 While many would say “there is no bad time to visit the beach”, we understand there are better times than others.
 Keeping in mind that everyone is different, we will just go through each season starting with the most popular — summer!
 Summertime on the Outer Banks is exactly how you’d expect a beach destination to be in the warmest months of the year.
 It is a bit more crowded than the rest of the year, but you’re nearly guaranteed the best beach days, the sunniest skies, and the warmest weather (remember, there are no guarantees when it comes to Mother Nature).
 Spring and fall, the shoulder seasons, are not to be overlooked though.
 They also offer up some epic beach days, fall more so than spring.
 The beauty of these seasons is that the beaches and roads are less crowded than the summer.
 Winter on the OBX is, again, how you’d expect a beach destination to be in the coldest months of the year.
 A lot of locations have closed for a couple months to get some R&R after a busy season and to gear up for another year.
 Winter nearly empties the beaches (with the exception of that one-off slightly warmer, sunshine-filled winter day).

-How Do I Get to Duck?
+How Do I Get to Duck, NC?

 There is only one way in and out of Duck – NC 12, a state maintained road that runs the entire length of the Outer Banks.
 This means getting to Duck is simple, just map a route to the Outer Banks, and once here, head north.
-Travel through Southern Shores and you’ll land yourself in the heart of Duck.
+Travel through Southern Shores and you’ll land yourself in the heart of Duck, NC.

-Come Join Us In Duck!
+Come Join Us On The Outer Banks In Duck, NC!